 Ways to Participate

-We welcome you to get involved with ministry of St. Luke's!
-There several directions your involvement might take, depending on your interests.
-You might want to get involved with social outreach programs, with groups within the parish, or with participation in the worship service.
+We welcome you to become involved with our ministry at St. Luke's!
+There are several directions your involvement might take depending on your interests.
+You might want to become active with social outreach programs, with groups within the parish, or through participation in the worship service.

 Listings and descriptions of specific groups and programs can be found below. for more information on any of these groups or programs, please call Martha at the church office (262-634-5529).
 You are welcome to speak directly to the contact person before or after the Sunday morning service.

 The people of St. Luke’s Church have a rich history of supporting the Diocese of Milwaukee Haiti Project in Jeanette, Haiti.
 Undesignated offerings on the second Sunday of each month go to Haiti to support the School Lunch Program, the Clean Water Initiative and St. Marc’s health clinic.
 St. Marc’s School in Jeanette has more than 500 students.

 The Haiti Project first established a partnership with the school 35 years ago and today there is a generation of literate parents in a previously illiterate community.
 You can help by sponsoring a child to support funding for St. Marc’s School, by purchasing Singing Rooster Haitian coffee to drink or give as a gift, by the purchase of Haitian arts and crafts sold several times per year at parish events, or through your donation on the second Sunday of each month.
 You can change a child’s life and help make a difference in Haiti, one of the world's poorest countries.